mazhurin/courseraDataCleaning/HumanActivitySummary.md

-Code book for HumanActivitySummary data set.
+Code book for HumanActivitySummary data set
 ==========

 For all the sensor data variables